Fault-tolerant quantum simulation of generalized Hubbard models: Hubbard model Hamiltonians

 First, we introduce the standard Hubbard model, or simply the Hubbard model, with Coulomb interactions between electrons of opposite spin on the same lattice site.
 The Hubbard model is defined as

 with potential energy term given by

 where $U$ represents the onsite interaction strength.

-In this paper we apply the Jordan-Wigner (JW) mapping to transform the fermionic Hubbard Hamiltonian to a qubit representation.
-The number of terms in the transformed Hamiltonian can be reduced by $2N$ by applying a chemical shift to the interaction term in Eq.~(\ref{eq:on_site_Hubbard})
+There are many fermion-to-qubit mappings that could be applied to this Hamiltonian, including those which exploit locality \cite{setia_2019, guaita_2025}.
+In this paper we work with the standard Jordan-Wigner (JW) mapping which has been considered in previous studies of the Hubbard model \cite{Kivlichan2020ImprovedTrotterization, Campbell2022EarlyModel}.
+Here, the number of terms in the transformed Hamiltonian can be reduced by $2N$ by applying a chemical shift to the interaction term in Eq.~(\ref{eq:on_site_Hubbard})

 where $Z_{i\sigma} \equiv 2n_{i\sigma}-\mathbb{1}$.
 The difference between the original and the shifted on-site interaction term is